Cancers that begin elsewhere in the body may spread (metastasize) to the bones.

-Cancers, particularly of the breast, lung, prostate gland, kidney, thyroid gland, and colon, may spread (metastasize) to the bone.
+In particular, cancers of the breast, lung, prostate gland, kidney, thyroid gland, and colon may metastasize to the bones.

 The main symptom is bone pain.